jasonatwood/DataDictionary/README.md

 [Sample Code](#using-datadictionary)

-## Components of the Output
+## Components of the Output File
 The output is an XLSX Microsoft Excel workbook with information spread across mutliple worksheets.
+Each bullet corresponds to a worksheet in the output file.

 - [Data Types](#data-types)
 - [Text Value Distribution](#text-value-distribution)